filipsPL/autowx2/README.md

 # System requirements

+- python 3 - I recommend conda environment
-- python 3 and bash (sh, csh will be also OK)
+- bash (sh, csh will be also OK)
 - installed and working DVB-T dongle; to make this long story short:
 - adding the following statement to `/etc/udev/rules.d/20.rtlsdr.rules`: